inventor-plusplus/inventor-plusplus/README.md

 ## Physicist, Electronics Developer and Software Developer.

 - 🔭 I am a **Software developer, building scalable software applications mainly in the Django and React tech stack.**
-- ☁️ I've keen interest in cloud computing.
-So,I'm working with **AWS**
+- ☁️ I've a keen interest in cloud computing.
+So, I'm working with **AWS**
-- 💬 Ask me about **Embedded, Mobile, Desktop, Web & Cloud-based application software development.**
+- 💬 Ask me about **Embedded, Mobile, Desktop, Web & Cloud-based application Software development.**

 <!-- <table>
     <tr>